 Administration of Vitamin D to babies

-What are the pro and cons for Vitamin D supplementation to all babies?
+What are the pros and cons of Vitamin D supplementation for all babies?

-What is the dose of vitamin D, and is there a preference to one brand or another?
+What is the dose of vitamin D, and is there a preference for one brand over another?

-– There is no advantage or disadvantage for different brands who are manufacturing vitamin D.
+– There is no significant advantage or disadvantage between different brands that manufacture vitamin D.

-There is no need for special blood tests or a doctor order to stop taking vitamin D, you should just stop (as a birthday gift for the baby), at the age of 1.
+There is no need for special blood tests or a doctor’s order to stop vitamin D supplementation.
+Simply stop at one year of age—consider it a little birthday gift for your baby!

 For comments and questions, please register